MotionSpell/substance-signals/doc/README.md

 Internals
 =========

 Signals is a data-driven framework.
 It means that data is the engine of the execution (most frameworks are driven by time).
 It means that:
  - Input errors tend to propagate.
 They may appear in some later modules of your graph or pipeline.
    Be careful to test each of your modules.
 You may want to write modules to rectify the signal.
  - A lack of input may stop all outputs and logs.
- - There is no such things as real-time in the modules.
-There is a clock abstraction, and the application or Pipeline level may handle a clock.
+ - There is no such thing as real-time in the modules.
+   There is a clock abstraction, and the application or Pipeline level may provide a clock.

 ```
 class Module : public IModule, public ErrorCap, public LogCap, public InputCap {